lprior-repo/video-puller/scripts/README.md

 # Nushell Scripts

-This directory contains Nushell scripts for common development tasks.
+This directory contains Nushell scripts for common development tasks, including setup for beads and MCP agent coordination.

-## Available Scripts
+## Development Scripts

 ### `setup.nu`
 Initial setup for new developers.
 Downloads dependencies, builds the project, and runs tests.